thunder/thunder_schema/documentation.md

 is necessary for your custom field.
 To learn more about producers and which are available out of the box, please read the [Drupal GraphQl module documentation](https://drupal-graphql.gitbook.io/graphql/v/8.x-4.x/data-producers/producers).

 Similar extensions can be made for new media types and new paragraph types.
-The main difference is, that media- and paragraph type name are prefixed with Media and Paragraph.
+The main difference is, that media and paragraph type names are prefixed with Media and Paragraph.
 If you have a custom paragraph called my_paragraph, the GraphQL type name would be ParagraphMyParagraph, and the media my_media would be called MediaMyMedia.

 ## Extend existing types

 Another common task is extending existing content types with new fields.
-When adding more fields to the Article content type, you will have to add the producers for those fields.
+When adding more fields to the article content type, you will have to add the producers for those fields.

 This is very similar to creating a new type, but instead of using the myschema.base.graphqls file to declare your schema,